 4.2.
 Creation of 293T ACE2 cells.

 VSV G-pseudotyped lentivirus packaging the human ACE2 was generated via co-transfecting 293T cells (ATCC, CRL-3216) with the pHAGE2-EF1aInt-ACE2-WT plasmid (File S1) and lentiviral helper plasmids (HDM-VSVG, HDM-Hgpm2, HDM-tat1b, and pRC-CMV-Rev1b).
-The resulting lentivirus was used to infect more 293T cells in the presence of 5 ug/mL polybrene.
-The transduced cells were stained with anti-human ACE-2 polyclonal goat IgG (AF933, R&D Systems) primary antibody at 1 ug/mL and donkey anti-goat IgG conjugated to Alexa Fluor 488 (ab150129, Abcam) secondary antibody at a 1:2500 dilution and sorted based on antibody staining.
+The resulting lentivirus was used to infect more 293T cells in the presence of 5 μg/mL polybrene.
+The transduced cells were stained with anti-human ACE-2 polyclonal goat IgG (AF933, R&D Systems) primary antibody at 1 μg/mL and donkey anti-goat IgG conjugated to Alexa Fluor 488 (ab150129, Abcam) secondary antibody at a 1:2500 dilution and sorted based on antibody staining.
 Once single cell clones had grown sufficiently, they were screened for ACE2 expression via flow cytometry and a clone with high expression was expanded and named 293T-ACE2 (Figure 2A).
-For verifying expression via flow cytometry, cells were harvested with enzyme-free dissociation buffer (ThermoFisher, 13151014) and stained with anti-human ACE-2 polyclonal goat IgG primary antibody at 2 ug/mL and donkey anti-goat IgG (Alexa Fluor 488) secondary antibody at a 1:1000 dilution.
+For verifying expression via flow cytometry, cells were harvested with enzyme-free dissociation buffer (ThermoFisher, 13151014) and stained with anti-human ACE-2 polyclonal goat IgG primary antibody at 2 μg/mL and donkey anti-goat IgG (Alexa Fluor 488) secondary antibody at a 1:1000 dilution.
 For each staining step, cells were incubated with antibody in the dark at 4 C for 30 min.
 Cells were washed 3 times with 3% BSA in PBS following each stain.

-The 293T-ACE2 cells can be grown in D10 growth media (DMEM with 10% heat-inactivated FBS, 2 mM L-glutamine, 100 U/ml penicillin, and 100 ug/ml streptomycin) at 37 C and 5% carbon dioxide.
+The 293T-ACE2 cells can be grown in D10 growth media (DMEM with 10% heat-inactivated FBS, 2 mM L-glutamine, 100 U/ml penicillin, and 100 μg/ml streptomycin) at 37 C and 5% carbon dioxide.
 Note that there is not a selectable marker for the ACE2 expression.
+We have found that ACE2 expression remains stable overtime (Figure 2A), but if there is a concern about expression, ACE2 levels can be periodically re-confirmed via antibody staining and flow cytometry.
 The 293T-ACE2 cells are available from BEI Resources as catalog number NR-52511.

 4.3.
 Detailed protocol for generation of pseudotyped lentiviral particles.